ahmedbelgacem/PanelDataVisualization/README.md

 # Machine Learning
 ## Model Building

-This page allows users to build multiple regression models to predict student performance.
-Users can  choose from a range of regression algorithms, their corresponding hyperparameters and evaluate the performance of the model using a variety of metrics.
+This page allows users to customize a KMeans clustering model to analyze the student performance dataset.
+Users can select the number of clusters, the min distance, and other hyperparameters to tune the model.
+They can also visualize the results of the clustering analysis using scatter plots and other interactive visualizations.

 # Contact